deuceSeven27/wa-gwan/readme.md

  - machine learning (decision trees)
  - web scraping libs

 This is a webapp that scrapes pages on line and displays cool stuff (events and promotions) to users.
+I'll not be using a web dev framework for now, but may be using something like RoR later on for practice.